Switch version tested

 As previously mentioned we are in the NES era so the graphics have a bit style look which is fantastic in handheld mode but looks a bit incomplete in docked mode.
 Once I beat the game the developers praise the Amiga which I am unfamiliar with but that seems to be more of their reference for the looks and feel.
 The music was made with Amiga tools and it sounds great!
 It adds to the DnD feel and moves the game along nicely.
 Regardless I think those older and younger can enjoy Thy Sword because I’ve had so much fun with it.
 I unlocked a new character on the first playthrough and am enjoying the new journey with said person.

 Each area consists of a handful or more levels that require the player to defeat all enemies to continue.
-Little surprises pop on occasion that add layers of fun to the already satisfying game play.
-Once in a while a thief will come along to steal your coin but you can steal theirs if you kill them.
+Little surprises pop on occasion that adds layers of fun to the already satisfying gameplay.
+Once in a while, a thief will come along to steal your coin but you can steal theirs if you kill them.
 A maiden may find herself tied to a burning stake with a timer above her head, calling for the player to kill every enemy to free her but I have been unsuccessful.
-To help fatten your coin pouch a crow may be flapping about with a key that will unlock a treasure chest full of gems and coins.
+To help fatten your coin pouch, a crow may be flapping about with a key that will unlock a treasure chest full of gems and coins.
 These prove very useful for saving up for that flame sword.
 I love these random encounters and for all I know, maybe there will be more or different per character?

 Thy Sword is a great game I would recommend.
 It was a fun play with minimal hiccups along the way.
 If you play and run into trouble feel free to reach out to me, as I had no one to talk to when I ran into some snags.
 Different combinations of items, characters, and difficulties scream of replayability and it shows since I’m on my second run.
 I doubt I will be good enough to beat it with one credit but if you do, let me know!
 Thanks to Ratalaika and thank you for reading.